jipelski/smart-home/hub/README.md

 ### Requirements
 **Hardware**

-- A device with a bluetooth module.
+- A device with a Bluetooth module.
 I am using a **Raspberry Pi 4 Model B**.
 - At least 1 peripheral sensor.
 I am using a **Pico WH** with a mounted **BME688** sensor.

 **Software**